Working on tracks!

 I was supremely honored to be the first Guest of Honor for Conflikt 1, in the Seattle area!

 As we are still attempting to gather all the recordings from the Millennium; the project could still be considered... open.
-And when the Conflikt concom asked me if I would do a WorlDream chorus session at their con; even though late- I couldn't say no.
+And when the Conflikt concom asked me if I would do a WorlDream chorus session at their con; even though late- I couldn't say no. ESPECIALLY as there was no convention in the Pacific Northwest in 2001; this way

 In the end, it felt right to give this brand new con a touchstone with the rest of the convention community.